njovicevic/nmultimate-r-package/README.md

 # NMUltimate-R-Package
-Nik and Max's Ultimate R package for data analysis so that we can quickly set up our R environment on any University PC.
+An R package for rapidly configuring a standard data analysis environment on university workstations and cloud servers.

+Written by Nikolas Jovicevic and Maximilian Roshko for internal use.